jpbempel/jpbempel.github.io/_posts/jvm-debug-symbols.md

 ```

 ### javac defaults:
-By default, javac is generating line number and source file but no local variable information.
+By default, javac generates line number and source file but no local variable information.
 see https://docs.oracle.com/en/java/javase/17/docs/specs/man/javac.html
 > By default, only line number and source file information is generated.

-let's take a simple example:
+Let's take a simple example:

 ```java
 public class LineNumbers {